Australia should aim to keep the working-age population stable.

 Migration and the economy

-Economic progress should be measured in terms of GDP per head, not GDP.
-We should also use other measures such as a Genuine Progress Indicator to capture changes in quality of life rather than just the gross spending on things.
+We should use measures such as a Genuine Progress Indicator to capture changes in quality of life rather than just the gross spending on things.